JHU-PL-Lab/www-pl/ocaml/code/sep_compile/readme.txt

   typed into the top loop.

 Note that the "#" above need to be typed, they are not the OCaml prompt.
-So, its the #load directive, not load.
+So, its the #load directive, not load     .

 ----------------------------------------------------------------------